Student Leadership at cromwell community college

 Senior Sixth Form Ambassadors

-The senior sixth form ambassadors will lead the Sixth Form Student Voice Committee, providing feedback to the senior head girl and senior head boy.
+The senior sixth form ambassadors will lead the Sixth Form Student Voice Committee, providing feedback to the senior student leaders.
 They will chair the charity fundraising committee, the student voice committee, sports committee and the social events committee.
 Additionally the editor of our Sixth Sense newspaper will be a senior ambassador.

 Senior ambassadors will receive training to enable them to mentor some of the more challenging pupils in the lower school and they will support the year 11 ambassadors who will also act as mentors.